QinisoMazibuko/EuroBooks/README.md

 > For example, if the application need to access a notification service, a new interface would be added to application and an implementation would be created within infrastructure.
 * Domain
 	* EuroBooks.Domain
-> This will contain all entities, enums, exceptions, interfaces, types and logic specific to the domain layer
+> This contains all entities, enums, exceptions, interfaces, types and logic specific to the domain layer